top of page

 Seeing The Word

-This monthly small group comes together for bible study and discussion on the third Monday of the month.
+This monthly small group comes together for bible study and discussion on the third Monday of the month at noon.
 This group uses the St. John’s Illuminated Bible to discuss a scripture using a visual image.

 The Saint John’s Bible is the first completely handwritten and illuminated Bible commissioned by a Benedictine abbey since the invention of the printing press.
 Beginning in 1970, master calligrapher Donald Jackson expressed in media interviews his lifelong dream of creating an illuminated Bible.
 Following a Saint John’s University-sponsored calligraphy presentation at the Newberry Library in Chicago in 1995, Jackson discussed a handwritten Bible with Fr.
 Eric Hollas, former executive director of the Hill Museum & Manuscript Library at Saint John’s University in Collegeville, Minnesota.
 Between 1996 and 1997, Saint John’s explored the feasibility of the Bible project, Jackson created first samples, and theologians developed the illumination schema.
 The Saint John’s Bible was officially commissioned in 1998 and funding opportunities were launched.
 The public was introduced to the project in 1999 and production was completed in 2011, with the final word penned in May 2011 and touch-up work completed by December 2011.The Saint John’s Bible is divided into seven volumes and is two feet tall by three feet wide when open.
 The Bible is made of vellum, with 160 illuminations.

-Pastor Mac has just begun looking at New Testament Illuminations with the group.
-If new people would like to join the group this fall/winter, all are welcome!
+If new people would like to join the group this summer, all are welcome!
 Please contact Pastor Mac if you’d like to be added to the distribution list.

 Gathering Graphic June 25, 2017.jpg